This post may contain affiliate links. Please read our disclosure policy.

 You can blend the drained and rinsed can of beans in a food processor if that's all you have, but a blender will make the smoothest black bean puree.
 That means the smoothest brownie texture.

-Since these brownies are so tender and have no real flour replacement, they're a bit more fragileโso I like to make them in an 8-inch square pan for that extra thickness.
-You can also use a 9-inch square pan, too, and just bake for less time.
+Since these brownies are so tender and have no real flour replacement, they're a bit more fragileโ€”so I like to make them in an 8-inch square pan for that extra thickness.
 Be sure you're using a light-colored metal pan or your brownies may burn before they bake all the way through!

-Don't overbake for fudgy black bean brownies (but be sure to bake fully)
+Don't overbake (but bake fully)

-For a firmer, more cake-like brownie, you can bake your brownies for a few minutes less.
+For a firmer, more cake-like brownie, stop baking as soon as they are set in the center and don't jiggle when moved side to side.
 They'll be really fudgy, though, so stick the cooled tin of brownies in the freezer or refrigerator for a few minutes for clean slicing.
+Be careful not to underbake them, though, or they won't hold together even after they cool.

-Let the bean brownies cool completely for clean slicing
+Let them cool completely for clean slicing

 No matter how long you bake your black bean brownies, they'll need to be cool, or your knife will drag through and pick up pieces of brownie along the way.
-For the cleanest slice, place the cooled pan of brownies in the freezer for 10 minutes before slicingโand clean your knife after each cut.
+For the cleanest slice, place the cooled pan of brownies in the refrigerator for 30 minutes or the freezer for 10 minutes before slicingโ€”and clean your knife after each cut.

 Since the taste is rich chocolate, just like you'd expect, you really can serve them any way you would a classic gf brownie.
 Here are a few serving suggestions, but of course they're perfect on their own:

-- Top with a scoop of marshmallow ice cream for the ultimate smooth and creamy addition
+• Top with a scoop of marshmallow ice cream for the ultimate smooth and creamy addition

-- A dollop of whipped cream and a few fresh berries make a beautiful presentation
+• A dollop of whipped cream and a few fresh berries make a beautiful presentation

-- Drizzle some warm peanut butter on top for a peanut butter-chocolate treat
+• Drizzle some warm peanut butter on top for a peanut butter-chocolate treat

 The texture and taste of these brownies do really well in the freezer.
 Place them in a single layer on a lined baking sheet, and be careful with them as you load them into the freezer, though, since it's hard to avoid breaking off some moist crumbs.

 They never actually freeze solid, so you don't even really need to defrost them unless you prefer them at room temperature.
+In that case, let them sit on the counter at room temperature for about 30 minutes before serving them after freezing them.

-Dairy free black bean brownies
+Dairy free

 These brownies are already dairy-free when the recipe is made exactly as written.
 Just be sure to use dairy-free chocolate chips and you'll be all set.

-Egg free black bean brownies
+Egg free

-If you can't have eggs, you can try using a boiled flax gel “egg” in place of each of the two eggs.
+If you can't have eggs, you can try using a boiled flax eggs in place of each of the two eggs.
 These need more structure than “chia” eggs can provide.

 I am fairly certain that these brownies would work with coconut palm sugar in place of brown sugar, although I haven't tried it.
 For a sugar-free replacement, try Swerve brown sugar replacement or Lankato brand brown sugar replacement.